15 Expats Talk about Health Insurance and Healthcare in Italy

 When we asked expats and global nomads about the quality of medical care in Italy, they replied:

 "Health care is a benefit to tax residents.
 The quality of care for public health ranges wildly depending on where you live.
 It is also difficult to get an appointment with a specialist.
 My sister is waiting 6 mos. to see a neurologist- and she lives in Tuscany.
 Also keep in mind that if you are hospitalized there are no aides.
 The assumption is that a family member will be there to wash/groom/dress you.
 Or feed you, if necessary.
 You are also responsible for bringing provisions like water and linens with you.
 If you don’t have family/friends to assist you, you must hire private care.
-Let’s face it, when it comes to health care, no country is a panacea," mentioned one expat in Palermo Sicily.
+Let’s face it, when it comes to health care, no country is a panacea," said one expat living in Palermo Sicily.

 Are healthcare and health insurance expensive in Italy?